 - Reduce the amount of firm-provided office supplies that contain plastic

 - Reduce internal paper use per-capita by 30% from a 2017 baseline

 Each year, Goldman Sachs mails an estimated 75 million pages to clients.
 In 2018, we reviewed legal communication requirements and asked clients to update mailing preferences, resulting in the elimination of paper communications from thousands of accounts.
-Internally, we are reducing paper as part of our #goDigital campaign in favor of digital media to communicate with our people.
-This creates an opportunity to eliminate another 10 million pages of output annually.
+Internally, we are reducing paper as part of our #goDigital campaign to support more digital ways of working across our workplace.

-Furthermore, we are constantly reviewing our workspace offerings to ensure we are incorporating reusable items as much as possible.
-If not, we are procuring items that can be disposed of in a responsible way to reduce our global waste impacts.
+We are constantly reviewing our workspace offerings to ensure we are incorporating reusable items as much as possible.
+If no alternatives are available, we procure items that can be disposed of in a responsible way to reduce our global waste impacts.

 We have made strides toward water conservation efforts through the installation of flow fixtures whenever feasible and the incorporation of water recycling/reuse systems at several of our facilities, including New York and India.
 For example, the water system at our global headquarters at 200 West Street in New York uses 35% less municipal water for a savings of over 16 million gallons of water per year through the reduction, reclamation and reuse of water in the building.
 In addition, the water system at our 150 Outer Ring Road campus in Bengaluru, India recycles 100% of grey and black water through a sewage treatment and reverse osmosis plant.
 Recycled water is used for landscaping, air conditioning and flushing purposes, resulting in a 50% reduction in fresh water use.